-The following are general phone to UConnectTM System pairing instructions:
+The following are general phone to UConnect^ $\ensuremath{^{\text{TM}}}$ System pairing instructions:

-- Press the 'Phone' button to begin. - After the "Ready" prompt and the following beep, say "Setup Phone Pairing" and follow the audible prompts. - When prompted, after the voice on beep, say "Pair a Phone" and follow the audible prompts. - You will be asked to say a four-digit pin number, which you will later need to enter into your cellular.
+- Press the "Phone" button to begin. - After the "Ready" prompt and the following beep, say "Setup Phone Pairing." - When prompted, after the beep, say "Pair a Phone" and follow the audible prompts. - You will be asked to say a four-digit pin number, which you will later need to enter into your cellular.
 You can enter any four-digit pin number.
 You will not need to remember this pin number after the initial pairing process.